OpenOCL/openocl.github.io/get-started.md

 ## Matlab code as zip

-If you have downloaded the **Matlab code**, you need to unzip the downloaded folder, and navigate to it.
+You can also download the [Matlab code as zip](https://github.com/OpenOCL/OpenOCL/releases/download/v5.06/OpenOCL-v5.06.zip), you need to unzip the downloaded folder, and navigate to it.
 Then run an example, e.g.

 ```m
 ocl.examples.cartpole